 The Autobiography of Malcolm X - Malcolm X & Alex Haley

-Malcolm X grew up like many African American males.
+Malcolm X had an unremarkable, impoverished childhood.
 He went through the foster system, spent his youth in the ghetto, hustled drugs in Harlem, and ended up in jail.
 Yet these undistinguishable formative years are what make the rest of his life so profound.
 He overcome religious cults to become a widely known and respected civil rights and community leader in Harlem.
 His powerful, passionate speeches live on in recordings and videos today long past his assassination in February 1965.

 One sentiment shared repeatedly throughout the book was his belief that the desegregationist civil rights protestors like Martin Luther King Jr. weren’t going to affect lasting change, but could simply tackle surface issues.
 Repeal of Jim Crow laws, integrated busses, integrated schools, the Civil Rights Act of 1964… it was all just lipstick on a pig.
 Fundamental complex race problems couldn’t be dealt with simply with integration and legislation.
 As we continue to see the racially charged police abuses in Ferguson & Baltimore, and the silent discriminating economic issues around education funding, health care access, and poverty rates, I have begun to understand that “radical” Malcolm may not have been so radical after all.
 We shall overcome, but we certainly have not yet.

 - Unbroken - Laura Hillenbrand: Gave me much better insight into the Pacific Theatre of World War II and Louie’s determination was moving.
 As with most screen adaptions, this book was better than the 2014 movie directed by Angelina Jolie.

 The Meaning of Marriage - Tim Keller